fnproject/tutorials/python/intro/README.md

 ![user input](images/userinput.png)
 >```sh
-> fn init --runtime python --trigger http pythonfn
+> fn init --runtime python pythonfn
 >```

 The output will be